-Have you ever looked at someone and just knew somethings was off?
-When you found out what, did the thought of I KNEW IT!
-Actually come out of your mouth in an embarrassing fashion.
-Or worse, did you think someone was wonderful, only to find out something else.
-Nothing is worse than finding out someone isn’t whom they seem to be.
+Have you ever looked at someone and just knew something was off?
+When you found out what did the thought of I KNEW IT!
+Come out of your mouth embarrassingly.
+Or worse, did you think someone was terrific, only to find out something else.
+Nothing is worse than finding out someone isn’t who they seem to be.
 The worst manifestation of that reality is false teachers in the Church.
-Jude wanted to write about common salvation, the gospel, but he was compelled to call out false teachers.
+Jude wanted to write about the common salvation, the gospel, but he was compelled to call out false teachers.
 We see the opposite in our day; we want to talk about “the gospel” but not identify false teaching.
-Many times “the gospel” that is being referred to is false teaching.
-We must contend for the truth, and we must protect the integrity of the true gospel by calling out false gospels and false teachers.
+Unfortunately, many times “the gospel” that is being referred to is false teaching.
+We must contend for the truth and protect the integrity of the true gospel by calling out false gospels and false teachers.

-False teachers are consumed with their own ego and presumed authority.
-Michael the archangel didn’t rail against satan but said, “the Lord rebuke you”.
-Spiritual warfare is real but false teachers claim a level of authority Scripture doesn’t give.
-As someone who ministers in the area of deliverance I often see some wild teaching associated with spiritual warfare.
-We are not to be ignorant of the devil’s schemes but we are called to resist him not wrestle with him.
+False teachers are consumed with their egos and presumed authority.
+Michael the archangel didn’t rail against satan but said, “the Lord rebuke you.”
+Spiritual warfare is real, but false teachers claim a level of authority Scripture doesn’t give.
+As someone who ministers in the area of deliverance, I often see some wild teaching associated with spiritual warfare.
+We are not to be ignorant of the devil’s schemes, but we are called to resist him, not wrestle with him.
 We need to take a biblical and balanced approach to spiritual warfare and let the Lord handle the enemy in the heavenly realms.

 Without fear: Their conscience had been seared to conviction.

-Waterless clouds: They had appearance but no substance.
+Waterless clouds: They had an appearance but no substance.

 Trees without fruit, twice dead, plucked up by the roots: Remember the words of Jesus concerning those who have no fruit.
 They are cut down and thrown into the fire.